danrom11/cryptotar/DOCUMENTATION.md

         return 0;
     }
     ```

+- `TarHeaderCallback globalTarHeaderCallback = [](TarHeader header, size_t size, char* path)` - A pointer to a callback function that is called when unpacking a file, and passes the header of the object (file/folder) where you can already give the data you need, such as hash, size, creation time, changes, and so on...

 - `int setBlockSizeWrite(size_t bytes);` - The method that sets the number of bytes in the block when unpacking and writing to the archive (By default - 4096).
   + Example 6.